David-Badiane/ESM-based-NAH/README.md

 * **VPGrids**: virtual point grids.

 ### Important functions
+* *applyESM.m* this function applies all ESM steps = (problem solution) + metrics + figures
-* *errorVelocity.m* this function calculate the error through different metrics and save it into a struct.
+* *errorVelocity.m* this function computes the error through different metrics and save it into a struct.
-* *getVelocityGroundtruth.m* this function calculate the array velocity into surface.
+* *getVelocityGroundtruth.m* this function calculates the array velocity into surface.
 * *getVirtualPoints.m* this function calculates the virtual points grid.
 * *Green_matrix.m* this funtion compute the Green's matrix.
 * *importData.m* this function read the csv pressure and normal velocity extract their data and sotre the in a cell arrays